gter1216/x3_server_new/README.md

 ./x3_server.sh stop

-3. How to restart X3 server
+3. How to stop all X3 server

-./x3_server.sh restart
+./x3_server.sh stop all

-4. How to run X3 server in debug mode
+4. How to collect msg statistics log

-./x3_server.sh start debug
+./msg_dump.sh start

-5. How to check msg count

-./msg_dump.sh
+./msg_dump.sh stop

-6. How to start generate RTP pcap file for each CC msg.
+5. How to generate RTP pcap file for each CC msg.

 ./rtp_dump.sh start

-7. How to stop generate RTP pcap file for each CC msg.

 ./rtp_dump.sh stop